-Constitution Part 5 Table 5.02 - Transformation and OD

-d.
-Restructures Executive [Chief Executive], To make decisions on service restructures, additions and deletions of posts and on adjustments to working conditions (but not generally) within the agreed budgets decided by Council.
+Page 84 Agenda Item 5 Constitution Part 5 Table 5.02 - Transformation and OD d.
+Restructures Executive Committee [Chief Executive], To make decisions on service restructures, additions and deletions of posts and on adjustments to working conditions (but not generally) within the agreed budgets decided by Council.
 This does not apply to changes that impact on service delivery.
-Committee [Deputy Chief Executive], Executive Directors and Heads of Service as appropriate. e.
+Commutee [Deputy Chief Executive], Executive Directors and Heads of Service as appropriate. e.
 Appeals (job evaluation) To consider and determine appeals in respect of salary grading.
 Council Any Officer of Head of Service level or above or a consultant selected by the [Head of Service - Transformation, Organisational Development and Digital Services f.
 Posts - Grading Within the policy and budgets decided by the Council, to make decisions on the grading of posts and on adjustments to working conditions applying to particular posts (but not generally).
 Council [Head of Service - Transformation, Organisational Development and Digital Services] g.
-To exercise discretionary powers under the Local Council [Chief Executive] following consultation with Head of Service - h.
-Overtime Payments following consultation with Head of Service - Transformation, Organisational Development and Digital Services] and the relevant Portfolio Holder
+Early Retirement Payments To exercise discretionary powers under the Local Government (Early Termination of Employment) (Discretionary Compensation) Regulations 2006 to make a single lump sum payment (including any redundancy payment where necessary) of up to no more than 52 weeks actual pay to any employee in accordance with agreed criteria.
+Council [Chief Executive] following consultation with Head of Service - Transformation, Organisational Development and Digital Services] and the relevant Portfolio Holder h.
+Overtime Payments Council [Chief Executive/